Shop

 On the other hand, mezcal can be produced from forty to fifty different types of agave.
 Each agave species has different traits and even regional terroir that can impact mezcal’s flavor profile.
 It’s comparable to how varieties of hops used in beer (or grapes grown for wine) that are sourced from specific regions change flavor and aroma based on where they’re sourced.

-Production methods of the mezcalero, or mezcal distiller, also accentuate inherent flavor profiles of fermented agave.
+The production methods of the mezcalero, or mezcal distiller, also accentuate the inherent flavor profiles of fermented agave.
 For example, earthy, fruity, mineral, spicy, and green or herbal.

-Additionally, mezcal comes in three classes: Joven, Reposado, and Añejo.
+Additionally, mezcal is categorized into three classes: Joven, Reposado, and Añejo.

 Joven, synonymous with Blanco, means unaged and unadulterated mezcal bottled within two months of distillation.
 In other words, this type of mezcal does not age in any barrels.